 The fungus is transmitted primarily from bat to bat.
-Today, WNS is found in 25 US states and 5 Canadian provinces.
+Today, WNS is found in 26 US states and 5 Canadian provinces.
 The fungus that causes WNS is found in three more US states.

 WNS is known to affect hibernating bats, and 7 species of bats have been diagnosed with the disease.
-Three additional species (†) have been found with the fungus, but have not yet developed the disease.
+Five additional species (†) have been found with the fungus, but have not yet developed the disease.

 Map of Current WNS Status

-WNS has killed at least 6 million bats since it arrived in North American in 2006.
+WNS has killed at least 5.7 million bats since it arrived in North American in 2006.
 Some winter colonies have seen 100% fatality.
 The impact of this disease is unprecedented.
 Since bats are the primary predators of night-flying insects, we can expect to see significant ecosystem changes in the coming years.
 The little brown bat (Myotis lucifugus) was once the most common bat in North America; today, it is being considered for protection under the US Endangered Species Act.

 Bat Conservation International has helped lead the fight against this devastating disease.
 We feel that the best way to prevent the disease is to manage the fungus that causes it.
 Our WNS Research Grants have provided $373,149.00 in critical research dollars to help address questions and find solutions.
 We examine existing research efforts and identify gaps where our funding can make a difference.
 In addition to our research grants, BCI supports efforts to monitor the spread of WNS and understand its distribution.
 We participate in projects that use new technologies to monitor important hibernacula.
 We provide targeted information to managers and decision-makers to assist in WNS preparedness, and establishing concepts for delivering information to our partners, the public and media.
 Only through active collaboration with scientists, managers, lawmakers and the public will we have a chance to maintain sustainable bat populations in the wake of White-nose Syndrome.